ivan-pi/Fcpp/README.md

 - subscript operators
 This way you can use algorithms from C++ Standard Template Library.

+:warning: This library is currently at prototype stage.
+We are working on a making a first release soon.

 ## `cdesc`

 The purpose of this class is to pass native C++ containers such as